Kaurin/kaurin.github.io/pastedump.md

 * This is script that runs post-stack creation.
 * Stack creates a single instance
 * We are using CFN Outputs to get the InstanceID
-* This is much better done with cloudformer

 {% highlight bash %}
 #!/bin/bash